Evidence-based Solutions to Widespread Writing Challenges

 Self-regulation and Social-Emotional Learning

 When educators implement Self-Regulated Strategy Development to teach writing, their students experience remarkable transformations in motivation and ability, fueling a love for writing in all three genres: Opinion, Information, and Narrative.
-Our evidence-based approach integrates social-emotional learning, cognitive-behavioral principles, and metacognitive strategies like positive self-talk, self-regulation, self-awareness, and critical thinking.
+This evidence-based writing strategy integrates social-emotional learning, cognitive-behavioral principles, and metacognitive strategies like positive self-talk, self-regulation, self-awareness, and critical thinking.
 Your students will finally take control of the writing process and improve their overall academic performance.

-Our no-fail writing environment ensures that all students, regardless of ability, learn to love writing.
+Our no-fail writing environment ensures that all students, regardless of ability, learn to LOVE writing.
 Through small, manageable tasks and the gradual release of responsibility, students build confidence as they succeed at every step.
-We transform writing frustration into enthusiasm by empowering students to set clear goals and self-regulate their progress.
+SRSD transforms writing frustration into enthusiasm by empowering students to set clear goals and to self-regulate their progress.
 As they master essential writing strategies, use graphic organizers, and revise and edit, their motivation soars.
 Teachers become “mentoring spectators” as students take ownership of their writing, becoming more independent and excited about expressing their ideas across all genres.

 Of course I know how to write.
 Someone finally taught me how!
 I use POW and TREE.
 They are my buddies.”